CaseyClarke/Obsidian-Files/STAT 252/Homework Assignments/STAT 252 - Assignment 1 - Brain Size of Mammals.md

 # Question 1

 - This study is a retrospective observational study, we cannot make population inferences as there is no random sampling and we also cannot make causal inferences in observational studies at all.
-The findings would be able to the general population of all mammals if there was random sampling.
+The findings would be able to be generalized to the population of interest (all mammals) if there was random sampling.

 {{ENDQUESTION}}